jeyzer-repo/demo/README.md

 Master profile access
 ---------------------------
-The demo master profiles are loaded by the Jeyzer Web Analyzer.\
+The demo master profiles are loaded by the Jeyzer Web Analyzer.

 If you wish to remove the demo master profiles from the Jeyzer Web Analyzer, remove the JEYZER_DEMO_MASTER_PROFILES_DIR reference from the JEYZER_MASTER_PROFILES_DIR_ROOTS environment variable.\
-The JEYZER_MASTER_PROFILES_DIR_ROOTS variable is by default set in the web\apache-tomcat-9.0.30\bin\setenv.bat|sh file of your Jeyzer installation.
+The JEYZER_MASTER_PROFILES_DIR_ROOTS variable is by default set in the web/apache-tomcat-9.0.30/bin/setenv.bat|sh file of your Jeyzer installation.

 License